hoangquochung1110/static-site-generator/srcs/til/dynamo-db-101.md

 ### TL;DR
 - DynamoDB is well designed for at **Online Transaction Processing (OLTP)** workloads where you need consistent single-digit millisecond response times at any scale
-- Known request patterns
- before you start - not as an afterthought, but as a fundamental part of your design process
 - Unlike traditional databases, the key to unlocking DynamoDB's power lies in **knowing your request patterns** upfront - not as an afterthought, but as a fundamental part of your design process.
 You can't just throw any query at it; instead, you design your data model around specific questions you need to answer.
 This approach makes it ideal for applications with well-defined workflows, like e-commerce carts, user sessions, or game states, but less suitable for exploratory analytics or ad-hoc queries.

 ### How it works